Drop-seq – Getting to the core of single cells one drop at a time

 The name gives it away, hard beads are not deformable.
 Consequently, only so many beads can be passed through a microfluidic junction at a time without clogging the channels.
 Furthermore, it is not desired to have more than one bead per droplet as this could artificially inflate the numbers of cells detected.
 Therefore, working with hard beads will always require some form of limiting dilution.

 Newer systems can obtain as many as 1 bead per 10 droplets, enabling the capture of about 10% of all cells loaded.
 Soft beads, on the other hand are made of a more flexible, gel-like material, that will squeeze through channels and junctions.
 This enables something called super-poisson loading; whereby the user could theoretically have 1 bead per droplet, with methods such as inDrop achieving an 80 to 90% cell capture rate (7).
-In reality however, commercial systems typically achieve around 50% cell capture (8).
+However, in reality, commercial systems typically achieve around 50% cell capture (8).

 Barcoded soft beads were encapsulated alongside cells.
 Then, beads were recovered from the emulsion and libraries were amplified as described in the scRNA-Seq on Nadia protocol.
 The use of soft beads increased the cell capture rates from 10% to about 70% and produced libraries comparable to the standard Drop-seq protocol using hard beads from Chemgenes (Figure 6).